 - The door frames, banisters, floors, windowsills and exterior steps were covered with plywood in order to protect them from accidental construction damage.

 - The contractor confirmed the size and location of the piping by cutting small, precise rectangles in the walls.

 - Throughout the building, the walls were opened to remove outdated insulation.

 - Water, drain, waste and vent plumbing lines (most of which date to the 1932 restoration) were removed from the building interior, to be replaced by modern pipes.

 - In order to ultimately lower its floor for the purpose of installing a bathroom, construction workers began to excavate the cellar by hand, and used a conveyer belt to remove dirt from the building.

 In September, William & Mary finalized its contract with Virtexco Corporation, the same contractor responsible for renovating the Christopher Wren building in 1999-2000.

-During the summer, the cellar of the Brafferton was excavated by a team lead by Mark Kostro – a Colonial Williamsburg archaeologist and anthropology doctoral candidate at the College.
+During the summer, the cellar of the Brafferton was excavated by a team lead by Mark Kostro – a Colonial Williamsburg archaeologist and anthropology doctoral candidate at the university.
 This investigation continued the work done during the archaeological field school in 2011.
 The excavation provided new insights into the building's design, and revealed drainage equipment from the late 1700s, indicating that the control of ground and flood water in the Brafferton cellar was an issue faced by the building's early residents.